-TMJ & TMD Treatment in NYC & Long Island
+TMJ & TMD Treatment in New York, New Jersey, Connecticut, Massachusetts, and Rhode Island

 What is TMD?

 TMD (aka TMJ), which is short for temporomandibular disorder, is a jaw problem that is characterized by chronic aching or pain in the joints that are found just below your ears.
 These joints are what connect your jawbone to your skull, allowing you to freely move your mouth, chew your food, and talk.
 When people experience TMJ, they may feel pain that is so severe they can no longer do these normal tasks without experiencing chronic pain or discomfort.
 It’s important to visit a dentist who has a strong background in treating patients with TMJ before the condition progresses to the point of causing you more severe pain.

 What is the main cause of TMJ?

 TMJ pain could be the result of a traumatic injury or another issue that causes prolonged stress on the jaw joints.
 Some of the most common causes of TMJ include the following:

 TMJ could be the result of chronic stress or anxiety.
 In some cases, people who have intense stress or anxiety might begin clenching their jaw or grinding their teeth while they are asleep.
 This may occur without the person realizing, as it often happens during deep sleep.
 Often, these people do not know that they are clenching or grinding until they visit a doctor who has confirmed TMJ due to stress.
 In other cases, a person could notice a sore jaw, aching jawline, or chips in their teeth from grinding (also known as bruxism).